PTheyssen/blog/posts/2023-12-22-phone-prices.markdown

 I want to stay with an Iphone, mainly due to convenience.

-I also like my current setup which is centered around key apps and using a greyscale filter + a  heavily reduced whitepoint (see [cripple-your-technology](https://matt.might.net/articles/cripple-your-technology/))
+I also like my current setup which is centered around key apps and using a grayscale filter + a  heavily reduced white point (see [cripple-your-technology](https://matt.might.net/articles/cripple-your-technology/))

 Some apps I value: